dm20/people-index/README.md

 # People Index
-## A simple Go service for creating and modifying key-value pairs in a persistent JSON ledger.
+## A simple Go service for creating and modifying key-value pairs in a persistent JSON file.

 ## Features:
  - Create and save JSON files locally if one does not yet exist